virtual-labs/tool-vscode-plugin/README.md

     * Clean- Deletes the build folder.
     * Deploy Testing- Pushes the experiment to testing branch of the experiment repository and deploys the experiment on the github pages of Virtual Labs.

+**Note**: If there are multiple experiment folders in a directory, the user will have to open the folder on VS Code on which he/she wishes to work and this plugin will work on that folder only.